Brackla is a little known distillery hidden away in the highlands of Scotland, just waiting to be discovered.

-Today, the distillery’s range has been revamped and included in Bacardi’s Last Great Malts collection.
-This includes other little known but excellent drams such as Deveron, Craigellachie, Aultmore and Aberfeldy.
+Today, the distillery’s range has been revamped, entering the market in 2014 alongside other little known but excellent drams such as Deveron, Craigellachie, Aultmore and Aberfeldy.

 The Royal Brackla Range has been developed and extended, now comprising of 12, 16 and 21 year olds.
 Each expression offers a balanced and refined take on the Royal Brackla malt.

 The 12 Year Old has a nose full of dried raisins and apricots with zesty oranges.
 There is a hint of warming spice that combines with the dried fruits, the perfect companion to their delicate sweetness.

 The mouth takes these flavours and grows them on the palate.
 The fruits become sweeter and tangier.
 They blend deliciously well with an undertone of rich malt.

 The subdued malt and splashes of ripe orange and clementine make for a well rounded whisky that does not disappoint.

 The finish lingers just long enough, with a few more ginger and nutmeg spices thrown in to give a hearty kick at the end.

 The 16 Year Old is truly a classic malt.
 The nose opens with bursts of apricot and pear and a sweet caramel overtone.
 The flavours taste like the perfect Halloween treat as ripe red apple and toffee join the mix.

 Again, just like its younger sibling, the 16 Year Old explodes these flavours on the palate to create a bold and deep expression.

 With the introduction of earthy wood tones that allow the taster to really experience the oak of the barrels, this dram is a sumptuous example of the high quality malt the comes out of Royal Brackla.